Iran–New Zealand relations: Political tensions

 Relations have encountered significant challenges, especially after the United States withdrew from the Joint Comprehensive Plan of Action in 2018, which resulted in renewed sanctions on Iran.
 New Zealand kept its sanctions against Iran intact, while advising its businesses to obtain legal counsel about the effects of U.S. sanctions.
 Since late 2022, human rights in Iran have become a critical factor influencing bilateral relations.
 Following the death of Mahsa Amini and the ensuing protests, New Zealand condemned Iran’s government actions and criticized its human rights violations by suspending the bilateral human rights dialogue and imposing travel bans on Iranian officials.

 As of 2024, New Zealand has taken a firm stance against Iranian governmental actions, including condemning its military strikes against Israel and supporting international resolutions against Iran’s human rights violations.

-In response to the outbreak of the Iran-Israel war in mid-June 2025, the New Zealand Embassy in Tehran was closed on 19 June.
+In response to the outbreak of the Twelve-Day War in mid-June 2025, the New Zealand Embassy in Tehran was closed on 19 June.
 New Zealand Foreign Minister Winston Peters confirmed that two New Zealand embassy staff in Tehran and their families had been evacuated via neighbouring Azerbaijan.
 On 22 June, Peters confirmed there were about 80 New Zealanders registered in New Zealand.
 He and Defence Minister Judith Collins confirmed that the New Zealand government would send a C-130J Super Hercules into the Middle East to evacuate New Zealanders in Iran and Israel.

 In late August 2025, Foreign Minister Peters condemned Iranian state-sponsored attacks against Jewish institutions in Australia and expressed support for the Albanese government's decision to expel the Iranian Ambassador.
 While Peters said that the Ministry of Foreign Affairs and Trade would convey New Zealand's concerns to Iranian Ambassador Reza Nazar Ahari, he confirmed that New Zealand would not follow Australia's lead in expelling the Iranian ambassador.

 In mid October 2025, Peters confirmed that New Zealand would be reinstating several United Nations sanctions against Iran including asset freezes and travel bans against certain sanctioned individuals and trade bans on certain nuclear and military products.
-These sanctions were reinstated after Iran withdrew from the JCPOA in September 2025 following the Iran-Israel war in mid-June 2025.
+These sanctions were reinstated after Iran withdrew from the JCPOA in September 2025 following the Twelve-Day War in mid-June 2025.

+Following to the 2026 Israeli–United States strikes on Iran which began in late February 2026, New Zealand Prime Minister Christopher Luxon and Foreign Minister Peters issued a joint statement defending the strikes as a response to Iranian "threats to international peace and security" and called for a resumption of negotiations and adherence to international law.
+By contrast, former Prime Minister Helen Clark and Labour leader Chris Hipkins described the US-Israeli airstrikes as a violation of international law.
+On 5 March, Peters said that the New Zealand Defence Force was ready to send planes to evacuate stranded New Zealanders in the Gulf region when "conditions allow."